 A popular network protocol called SSH (safe Shell) enables safe remote server control and access.
 SSH typically uses port 22 for operation.
 For improved security and to prevent potential port scanning attacks, it may be required to configure SSH to utilize a different port in some circumstances.
 In this article, we’ll look at the benefits of switching the SSH port and walk you through the process step-by-step.
+If one is looking for a secure network connection to a distant server SSH is been helpful for it in a docker container.

 A robust protocol used for safe remote access to servers is called SSH (Secure Shell).
 SSH communicates by using port 22 by default.
 In some circumstances, you might need to configure SSH to utilize a different port to increase security or get past network limits.
 In this blog post, we’ll examine the benefits of employing a non-standard SSH port and lay out a step-by-step procedure.